emilyst/vim-xray/README.markdown

     let g:xray_refresh_interval = 100

-In addition, this plugin uses Vim's conceal feature to accomplish its job.
-This means it must manually change some conceal settings in Visual mode and reset them upon leaving Visual mode.
-If you have your own conceal settings for a buffer, they may unexpectedly change in Visual mode while using this plugin.
+This plugin also abuses highlights and the "`listchars`" functionality to get the job done.
+Behind the scenes, it swaps the "`listchars`" out while in Visual mode, and it changes the way they're highlighted so that they do not appear visible except within a visual selection.

 Installing
 ----------

 This plugin requires a version of Vim of 7.4.1154 or greater.
-Vim must be compiled with the "`+syntax`," "`+conceal`," "`+autocmd`," and "`+timers`" features.
+Vim must be compiled with the "`+syntax`," "`+autocmd`," and "`+timers`" features.
 (Check the output from "`vim --version`" or "`:help version`" if you're unsure.)

 It may be installed any of the usual ways.
 Below are the suggested ways for [Pathogen] and Vim 8's own built-in package method.